isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

        }
    }

-The command updates subnet "10.20.30.0/24" with id 123 by changing the valid lifetime, adding or changing the subnet level option 3 ("routers"), by adding or changing parameters of the pool "10.20.30.1-10.20.30.10" and by adding or changing the pool level option 4 ("time-servers").
+The command updates subnet "10.20.30.0/24" with ID 123 by changing the valid lifetime, by adding or changing the subnet level option 3 ("routers"), by adding or changing parameters of the pool "10.20.30.1-10.20.30.10", and by adding or changing the pool level option 4 ("time-servers").

 .. isccmd:: subnet6-delta-add